Step-by-Step Guide on How to Find Stuff on Your Research Paper Topic

 Web Discovery connects to all LUMS databases, eliminating the need to check each individual database for appropriate materials.
 Doing so works well when the "obvious" databases are not giving you the materials you need.

 EndNote Web: a Web-based service designed to help students and researchers through the process of writing a research paper.
 Undergraduate students can organize their references for citing in papers.
 Professional researchers and graduate students can use EndNote Web as the perfect complement to EndNote and other desktop writing tools, as well as storing references between ISI Web of Knowledge search sessions.

-refbase: This web database lets you manage your academic references online, and share them with your colleagues.
-Using this free web service you can upload your references and see what others are reading, the database currently features 24047 records, organize and group your references, and assign keywords to them, so it's easy to get back to a reference, generate a formatted list of citations for your academic paper or CV (as HTML, RTF, PDF, or LaTeX), export references to desktop reference managers (such as Endnote, or Reference Manager) or BibTeX, and import records from common bibliographic formats and online databases.
+rebase: This web database lets you manage your academic references online and share them with your colleagues.
+Using this free web service, you can upload your references and see what others are reading; the database currently features 24047 records, organize and group your references, and assign keywords to them, so it's easy to get back to a reference, generate a formatted list of citations for your academic paper or CV (as HTML, RTF, PDF, or LaTeX), export references to desktop reference managers (such as Endnote, or Reference Manager) or BibTeX, and import records from common bibliographic formats and online databases.